JimShady/laei_river_data/method_summary.md

 # Method summary

 ## Ship types
 There are 12 ship types in the inventory, known as vessel classifications.
-These are imported from a [CSV]https://github.com/JimShady/laei_river_data/blob/master/docs/vessel_classifications.csv) (also provided by PLA) .
+These are imported from a [CSV](https://github.com/JimShady/laei_river_data/blob/master/docs/vessel_classifications.csv) provided by PLA.
 A sample is shown below.

 ```r
 # A tibble: 67 x 6